Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/2_set_up_the_data_collection_scene.md

 * **Action**: Select the `ur3_with_gripper` GameObject and in the _**Inspector**_ tab, on the `Controller` component, selects the three dots at the right extremity and click on `Edit Script`.

-* **Action**: Run the simulation again and inspect how the cube now switches between different orientations.
+* **Action**: Run the simulation and inspect how the cube now switches between different orientations.
 You can pause the simulation and then use the step button (to the right of the pause button) to move the simulation one frame forward and clearly see the variation of the cube's y-rotation.
 You should see something similar to the following.

 <p align="center">
 <img src="Gifs/2_y_rotation_randomizer.gif" height=411 width=800/>